dfsnow/sno.ws/content/writing/2021-08-30-favorite-digital-things.md

 - [Some Blogging Myths](https://jvns.ca/blog/2023/06/05/some-blogging-myths/) - The most motivating post on blogging I've ever found
 - [The Tyranny of Structurelessness](https://www.jofreeman.com/joreen/tyranny.htm) - All groups develop informal structure
 - [Your Climbing Shoes Are Too Tight](https://eveningsends.com/climbing-shoes-tight/) - Treat your feet right, don't size down
+- [Cocktail Party Ideas](https://danluu.com/cocktail-ideas/) - {{< heart title="Favorite" >}}Basically a long-form of this [xkcd](https://xkcd.com/1831/).
+I think about this post all the time and try to remember to stay humble about the limits of my own knowledge

 ---